Claiming Crown

 The Claiming Crown, inaugurated in 1999, is a series of eight races run under starter allowance conditions with purses ranging from $100,000 to $175,000.
 The National Horsemen’s Benevolent and Protective Association (National HBPA) and Thoroughbred Owners and Breeders Association (TOBA) together launched this event in cooperation with the Minnesota HBPA and Canterbury Park.
+The next scheduled running is November 15, 2005 at Churchill Downs in Louisville, Kentucky.

 It is seen as a "blue collar” Breeders' Cup series for claiming horses.
 Any claiming horse owner can participate subject to stipulated conditions.